sui-potatoes/app/packages/date/README.md

 # Date

-This package implements date and time in Move: standard UTC string implementation as well as ISO 8601.
+This package implements date and time formatting in Move: RFC 7231 (UTC) string implementation as well as ISO 8601.
+Also supports user-defined formats.

 ## Installing